Bathroom Lights & LED Bathroom Lights

 Your bathroom is not simply a place to use in a hurry, when necessary.
 It is a place of rest and relaxation.
 It is a useful room, yet it is also decorative.
 Your bathroom can be a haven of tranquillity in a busy life.
 You have probably spent a lot of time planning how your bathroom can be most effectively designed to achieve these aims, but have you considered how the lighting will help enhance the look of your bathroom and its functionality?

-Many times, bathroom lighting is an afterthought.
+Many times, lighting in the bathroom is an afterthought.
 A beautiful bathroom has one single central pendant light.
 Overhead lighting casts a shadow over your face when you are using the mirror.
 The lighting is too harsh for romantic baths in the evening.
 You need a lighting design that enhances your bathroom and helps you enjoy the many activities that happen in this crucial space.
-Here are some ideas for the best bathroom lighting products, and how to use them to best effect in this room.
+Here are some ideas for the best bathroom lights, and how to use them to best effect in this room.

 It helps to look at a bathroom not as a single space but a space which is split into different areas.
 Each area or task needs specific lighting in order to maximise use and comfort.
 There are three main different types of lighting, which are ambient lighting, task lighting, and accent lighting.
 Design your bathroom lighting with these different types in mind.